- 1. Strategy Discussion or Meeting

 A decision should be made whether an organisation in which the alleged abuse or neglect has occurred may undertake an enquiry on the basis of an assessment of risk and harm to the adult.

-Based on the outcome and where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as the General Medical Council and the Nursing and Midwifery Council.
+Based on the outcome and where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as Social Work England, the General Medical Council or the Nursing and Midwifery Council.
 If someone is removed from their role providing regulated activity following a safeguarding incident the provider has a legal duty to refer to the Disclosure and Barring Service (DBS).
 The DBS must also be informed if the person leaves their role to avoid a disciplinary hearing following a safeguarding incident and the employer feels they would have dismissed the person based on the information provided.
 It is a legal duty to make a safeguarding referral to DBS if a person is dismissed or removed from their role due to harm to a child or an adult.